p-dimi/api-endpoint-for-database-requests/README.md

 ```
 Where import_log contains all row numbers and their import status.
 During the import each row will also give real-time feedback to it's import status.

+# Further details:
+The superuser is: admin
+Password is: admin

+This repo was made in response to a task by Adjust.